Conference Overview

 • Scene Text Detection And Recognition

-The primary goal of WVLL is to foster a rich exchange of ideas that can crystallize common problems and illuminate promising scientific paradigms in vision-language research.
+WVLL 2026 fosters a rich exchange of ideas that can crystallize common problems and illuminate promising scientific paradigms in vision-language research.
 We aim to explicitly contrast competing frameworks, clarify essential research questions, and cultivate a stronger community around these shared interests.
-WVLL will distinguish itself by its balanced emphasis on theoretical advancements in model design and the practical, societal implications of their deployment, particularly in resource-constrained and specialized domains.
-We believe this workshop will be highly valuable to the NeurIPS community by providing a focused platform to discuss the frontiers of multimodal AI, encouraging interdisciplinary collaboration, and charting a course towards more comprehensive and responsible vision-language understanding systems.
-We will encourage the presentation of work-in-progress and forward-looking position papers, fostering a vibrant discussion that looks towards future breakthroughs.
+WVLL distinguishes itself by its balanced emphasis on theoretical advancements in model design and the practical, societal implications of their deployment, particularly in resource-constrained and specialized domains.
+We encourage the presentation of work-in-progress and forward-looking position papers to spark vibrant discussion and future breakthroughs.

 Invited Speakers